Our mission is to provide quality-of-life support for childhood brain tumor survivors and their families.

 From the purchase of a lifesaving medical device to developing and producing tools to help with care management; the Raymond A. Wood Foundation (RAWF) helps survivors thrive through creating connections to innovation and information that can improve life after survival.

-The 2nd Annual Art of Surviving Kicks Off May 1
+The 2nd Annual Art of Surviving is Underway!

-May is Brain Tumor Awareness Month and we will be featuring art and creative writing by survivors and patients diagnosed as children.
+Discover art and creative writing by survivors and patients diagnosed with brain tumors as children.
 Many brain tumor/brain cancer survivors find art and writing as a way to cope with the challenges that come with treatment, a means to calm and focus a healing brain or an opportunity to express their experiences.
+Their artwork and stories are sure to inspire you.